bcgov/Foreign-Farm-Workers-Permitting-System/README.md

 ### Front End Views

-##### /form
- - allows a traveller to submit their traveller data and receive a confirmation number

-##### /confirmation/:formId
+##### /
- - redirect here after form submission, display confirmation number and retrieve the health status and isolation plan status from the server's response to the form submission.
- - display statuses as friendly icons
- - button to download a PDF version of traveller submission
+- landing page for form submission

 ##### /login
 - allows an admin to login

 ##### /lookup
-- single input field to search for a form submission by confirmation number
+- single input field to search for a form submission

 ##### /form/:formId
 - render a static version of a form submission
-- allow the admin to set a status for this submission: ["accepted", "support", "rejected"] and add notes

 ### API Routes